Erick Allen: Georgia House

 Allen first ran for Georgia House in 2014 against Republican incumbent Rich Golick, and again in 2016 before defeating Golick in 2018.

 Rep. Allen was named the 2021 Legislator of the year by the Georgia Mental Health Consumer network for his advocacy and work in Mental Health. in 2019 the Georgia Council on Substance Abuse renamed their advocate of the year award the Erick Allen Advocate of the Year award in recognition of Rep. Allen's work to secure legislation for a specialized Georgia Recovers license plate and for starting the Legislative Working Group on Addiction and Recovery (only the 3rd in the country at the time).

 He resigned from the House to run in the Democratic primary for the 2022 Georgia lieutenant gubernatorial election, coming in fifth place to Charlie Bailey.
 He served as chair of the Chair of the Cobb County Democratic Committee from 2022 to 2024.

 Cobb County Commission

 He won a special election for District 2 on the Cobb County Commission in April 2025.

 Commissioner Allen made history being the first African American man to be elected to the Cobb County Board of Commissioners.

+In 2026 he was appointed Vice Chair.

 Advocacy

 Allen was elected to the Georgia Council for Recovery Board of Directors in 2022 and currently serves as the Board Chairman.

 Allen was elected in 2023 to serve as Co-Chair for the National Association of State Personnel Executives (Corporate Council).
-His term expires in 2026.
+His term expired in 2026.